 - conditions like diabetes, high cholesterol, and high blood pressure

 - certain medications, such as atorvastatin, fenofibrate, methotrexate, and nicotinic acid

 From there, the treatment will depend on the cause and doesn’t necessarily take into account MTHFR.
-The exception is when you have all of the following together:
+The exception is when you’ve been diagnosed with all of the following conditions at the same time:

 - high homocysteine levels

 - a confirmed MTHFR mutation

 - vitamin deficiencies in folate, choline, or vitamins B-12, B-6, or riboflavin

 In these cases, your doctor may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.

 People with MTHFR mutations may also wish to take preventive measures to lower their homocysteine levels.
 One preventive measure is changing certain lifestyle choices, which may help without the use of medications.
 Examples include:

 Recurrent miscarriages and neural tube defects are potentially associated with MTHFR.
 The Genetic and Rare Diseases Information Center says studies suggest that women who have two C677T variants are at an increased risk of having a child with a neural tube defect.